- About UHD

 The following are eligible expenses that can be reimbursed from the FSA Health Care account if the insurance company does not pay them.

-An administrative fee of $12 annually per account ($1 per month) will be charged and deducted from your TexFlex account balance.
-Additionally, a fee of $15 will be charged if you elect to use debit card.
+A fee of $15 will be charged if you elect to use the TexFlex debit card.

 Expenses that cannot be reimbursed are expenses that are for general health, cosmetic or personal improvement, even if prescribed or recommended by your physician.